jobloom79/UNC_Analytics_Bootcamp_Capstone_2022/README.md

 --- Presentations are drafted in Google Slides.

-o	Description of preliminary feature engineering and preliminary feature selection, including the decision-making process
-    (Potentially: )
-    Using Supervised model to predict Negative vs. Positive test – model will take in information for each of the symptoms in order to predict the test outcome.
-    This will be using data set that only includes dogs that were tested Using Unsupervised model to predict Negative vs. Positive test – this model will use the information from animals that were not tested  to group them into
-    “Possibly infected” and “Possibly uninfected”.

 ### Machine Learning Model
 - Description of preliminary data preprocessing
     - Data in table will need to be cleaned - removing columns that do not contribute to the model, changing some columns to have consistent units, changing colunms to only include continuous data (converting categorical data using the get_dummies method), and finally scaling the data